SJSU272LabF18/EduBlocks/README.md

 # EduBlocks - A Decentralized Digital Identity Management System platform
-EduBlocks is a custom built platform for the education sector that universities, government agencies, other institutions can onboard to issue and verify credentials like transcripts, test scores, certifications, etc to students.
-It also lets students request view their credentials, establish connections and accept/reject credentials/proofs.
+EduBlocks is a custom built platform for the education sector that universities, government agencies and other institutions can onboard to issue and verify credentials like transcripts, test scores, certifications, etc to students.
+It also lets students view their credentials, establish connections, send credentials and accept/reject credentials/proofs requests.

 ## Background: